Monday 5th Week of the Year

 He’s not just with us in one moment in history.

-He is present in every moment
+He is present at every moment

 in every Catholic Church throughout the world,